 The Psalms have been sung for centuries, for millennia, yet we come along and think we can do better!

 So now we try and sing at least one every week, sometimes more.
-Most are metrical but some less so.
+Some are metrical but some less so.

 Psalm 1 Blessed is the man This is from Youth Praise I seem to remember